Straw-bale construction: Thermal properties

 Compressed straw bales have a wide range of documented R-value.
 R-value is a measurement of a materials insulating quality, higher the number the more insulating.
 The reported R-value ranges from 17–55 (in American units) or 3–9.6 (in SI) depending on the study, differing wall designs could be responsible for wide range in R-value. given that the bales are over a foot thick, the R-value per inch is lower than most other commercial insulation types including batts (3–4) and foamboard (~5).
 Bale walls are typically coated with a thick layer of plaster, which provides a well-distributed thermal mass, active on a short-term (diurnal) cycle.
 The combination of insulation and mass provide an excellent platform for passive solar building design for winter and summer.

+In common with most building materials, there is a degree of uncertainty in the thermal conductivity due to the influences of temperature, moisture content and density.
+However, from evaluation of a range of literature and experimental data, a value of 0.064 W/m·K is regarded as a representative design value for straw bales at the densities typically used in building construction.

 Compressed and plastered straw bale walls are also resistant to fire.

+The hygrothermal properties of straw bales have been measured and reviewed in several technical papers.
+According to research, the thermal conductivity does not differ significantly depending on the type of straw.
+Samples with densities between 63 and 350 kg/m3 have been analysed.
+The best performing was characterised by a thermal conductivity of 0.038 W m−1 K−1.
+Marques et al., Reif et al. and Cascone et al. indicate that the thermal conductivity of straw is relatively insensitive to bale density.
+The thermal conductivity of straw bales has been shown to differ with the direction of the straw's orientation within the bale, with straws with fibres oriented perpendicularly or randomly to the heat flow having lower thermal conductivity than those arranged in parallel.
+For different temperatures and densities, Vjelien studied four variations of the same kind of straw: two variations concerned the direction of the fibres in relation to the heat flow: perpendicular and parallel, and the other two concerned the macrostructure chopped straw and defibrated straw.
+The thermal conductivity of the defibrated straw was lower than that of the chopped straw.